2005–06 Edmonton Oilers season: Playoffs

-Edmonton would face the Eastern Conference champion Carolina Hurricanes in the Final.
+Edmonton would face the Eastern Conference champion Carolina Hurricanes in the Stanley Cup Final.
 In the opening game, goaltender Dwayne Roloson would go down to injury midway through the third period with the score tied 4–4, and Ty Conklin came in to replace Roloson.
 Conklin, however, would allow the winning goal as Carolina won the game 5–4.
 With Jussi Markkanen starting in Game 2, the Hurricanes dominated the Oilers, winning the game 5–0.
-Edmonton would rebound in Game 3, playing their first home game in the Stanley Cup Finals since May 22, 1990, with a 2–1 victory, but the Hurricanes would take Game 4 2–1 to take a commanding 3–1 series lead.
+Edmonton would rebound in Game 3, playing their first home game in the Stanley Cup Final since May 22, 1990, with a 2–1 victory, but the Hurricanes would take Game 4 2–1 to take a commanding 3–1 series lead.
 The Oilers, facing elimination, would take Game 5 to overtime, and eventually win 4–3 score to stay alive in the series.
 The series then returned to Edmonton for Game 6, and the Oilers shut out Carolina 4–0, setting up the Stanley Cup-deciding Game 7.
 The Hurricanes, led by goaltender Cam Ward, played a solid defensive game and held the Oilers to just a single goal (scored by Fernando Pisani, his 14th of the playoffs), while the Hurricanes managed to put two behind Jussi Markkanen, as well as score an empty-netter, to seal the game and their first Stanley Cup victory in team history.